 Apple pie is undoubtedly synonymous with “America.”
 You could find no other dessert that is more patriotic than this fruity and straightforward delight.
 Satisfied by the warm and spicy flavors of cinnamon and subtle fruitiness one can find lingering only on an orchard tree, apple pie comforts and begs eaters to consume another slice.
-But just like the melting pot that is America, apple pie calls for more unique flavors, so liven up this wholesome tart with fanciful toppings to make it a bit more interesting than plain old à la mode.
+(For advice on the best type of apples to use and which to avoid, follow our guide!)
+But if you’re looking to liven up the classic recipe, there are plenty of ways to add more unique flavors and fanciful toppings to make it a bit more interesting than plain old à la mode.

 Anything buttery, nutty, and sweet added to a pie will do just fine.
 Include rich toffee bits layered between golden apple slices in an effort to add some more oomph to the all-American classic.
 If you’ve ever wondered how a caramel-apple pie would taste, this is it—but with a little extra crunch.

 A cheddar-y apple pie is no secret, but a vegan cheddar-infused apple pie might be!
 This zany combination is enjoyed by families across the nation, so why mess with a great thing?
 With so many incredible dairy-free cheddar cheeses on the market, you will never fall short of delicious cheeses to add.
+(For inspiration, take a peek at The VegNews Guide to Vegan Cheese.)
 Plus, with this combination, the cheddar’s sharp bite will complement the pie’s sweetness.

 Pecan pie is exactly what you crave when you are in the mood for something with a little bit more originality.
 Apple and pumpkin pie are sure to be found on nearly every festive dessert table, but pecan pie is somewhat more elusive, yet always a pleasant surprise when you encounter it.
 The pie’s caramelized, nutty texture pairs perfectly with a festive holiday dinner or by itself.
 To really take this wintery pie up a notch, oatmeal, pretzels, and cream cheese might just do the trick.